 5. Write a blog.
 All groups have the facility to write and update their own blog.
 This is a great way to track activity.
 One group member can be in charge or readers can take turns each week.

 7. Meet up with other shadowing groups.
 Discuss and vote for favourite titles.
 Organise a special debate or shadowing celebration with a neighbouring school or library.
+Use the Neighbouring Groups function on your Group Home Page to connect with local groups.

 8. Customise your Shadowing Homepage.
 Get IT-gifted students to help re-design your group's shadowing homepage.
 They can choose from a number of funky designs and layouts to give your group a unique identity.